nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 The command opcode is extracted, and a lookup table is used to find the handling component.
 The argument buffer is then passed to the component, and the command dispatcher waits without blocking for the component to return status..

 In many projects, commands need to be sequenced in order.
-In order to facilitate this the framework provides `Svc::CmdSequencer`.
+In order to facilitate this, the framework provides `Svc::CmdSequencer`.
 The command sequencer reads a defined sequence of commands and sends each in turn to the command dispatcher to be dispatched and the command execution status is returned to the sequencer.
 This is an alternate path to send command buffers to the command dispatcher than the external path from ground.